Submitted by on

 2. Issue CMMC certifications

 C3PAOs employ CMMC Certified Assessors.
 These people are qualified individuals or organizations authorized by the Cyber AB to evaluate and assess organizations against the CMMC framework.
-They carry out on-site or remote assessments to determine if an organization meets the cybersecurity practices and processes required for certification.
+They carry out on-site and/or remote assessments to determine if an organization meets the cybersecurity practices and processes required for certification.

 How the Cyber AB Authorizes C3PAOs